KoppelSiim/petmanager/README.md

 Pet manager back end system using spring boot.

 Prerequisites:
-Spring boot
+Spring boot,
-Apache maven
+Apache maven,
-H2 database
+H2 database,
-Liquidbase
+Liquidbase,

 Program creates an H2 database on startup and populates it with values using liquidbase.
 Implemented funcionality with routing: